 Our take: slow down and explore a destination in depth

-We all have a list of places we want to visit, and it’s tempting to check off as many as possible in a year, or even on the same trip.
-However, I’d argue a better way to explore is to slow the pace, picking one or two areas to base yourself for longer so you can get to know them beyond their headline highlights.
+It’s tempting to check off as many places as possible in a year — or even on the same trip.
+However, I’d argue a better way to explore is to slow the pace, picking one region to base yourself in for longer so you can get to know it more deeply.

 Classic resolution: plan something big to celebrate a birthday or anniversary